-Calming- Traumatised children live in a constant state of elevated stress, without the capacity to regulate their levels of arousal.
+Calming

-These children need to be cared for by adults who are able to maintain a calm state themselves, and who can provide repeated experiences of activities which are rhythmical and synchronous with others.
+- Traumatised children live in a constant state of elevated stress, without the capacity to regulate their levels of arousal.
+Children learn to co-regulate with a caring adult.
+This allows the child to be calm in the relationship. - These children need to be cared for by adults who are able to maintain a calm state themselves, and who can provide repeated experiences of activities which are rhythmical and synchronous with others.

-Engaging- Traumatised children have limited experience of healthy, attuned relationships with adults.
+Engaging

-These children need repeated experience of one-to-one interaction with trusted adults who can engage in, and model, healthier and safer ways of relating.
+- Traumatised children have limited experience of healthy, attuned relationships with adults. - These children need repeated experience of one-to-one interaction with trusted adults who can engage in, and respond through healthier and safer ways of relating.